 READ MORE: Explore SA’s ‘Dark Tourism’ sites

-As part of the slew of centenary celebrations taking place in honour of Tata Madiba, South African Tourism (SAT) launched a special mobile App called Madiba's Journey that can be downloaded on Android or Apple devices, encouraging all South Africans to experience Madiba’s legacy at 100 destinations across the country.
+As part of the slew of centenary celebrations took place last year, South African Tourism (SAT) launched a special mobile App called Madiba's Journey that can be downloaded on Android or Apple devices, encouraging all South Africans to experience Madiba’s legacy at 100 destinations across the country.

 The App was developed to help users locate and explore places that shaped Nelson Mandela’s journey and provides information on the Madiba attractions' operating hours, tours, ticket prices and contact information.
 Click here for more information.